HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 On target devices where this ssh connectivity is to be used the corresponding public key must be appended to the users `~/.ssh/authorized_keys` file.
 This is a manual step.

 ### Using Service Account
 When using a private Docker Registry authentication is needed.
-To enable authentication we implemente a Service Account.
+To enable authentication a Service Account can be enabled.
 The steps to use the ServiceAccount feature are:

 1. Create a Secret with the registry credentials
 ```